tmikus/python-monorepo/README.md

 ## Introduction

-This blog posts describes my take on how to create a Python monorepo using native Python tools and [direnv](https://direnv.net/).
+This blog posts describes my take on how to create a Python monorepo using [direnv](https://direnv.net/) and standard Python tools like [build](https://pypi.org/project/build/), [setuptools](https://pypi.org/project/setuptools/) and [wheel](https://pypi.org/project/wheel/).

-The project created this way is much easier to use than using dedicated tools like [Poetry](https://python-poetry.org/) or [Bazel](https://bazel.build/) as it doesn't require any esoteric knowledge on how best to use these tools.
+The project created this way is much more beginner-friendly than using tools like [Poetry](https://python-poetry.org/) or [Bazel](https://bazel.build/) as it doesn't require any esoteric knowledge on how best to use these tools.

+In my previous role I worked on a project using [Bazel](https://bazel.build/) and I found it to be a very powerful tool, but it was also very hard to use for new developers and applied scientists.
+The IDE support was also quite poor, which meant that developers weren't getting the best experience possible.

+This approach attempts to solve the following issues:
+- It should be easy to use for all developers, regardless of their experience with Python
+- It should allow a similar level of environment isolation as Bazel and NPM (remember `node_modules` folder?)
+- It should be playing nicely with ANY IDE, not just the ones that have a plugin for Bazel
+- It should be easy to build a production-ready Docker image from the monorepo
+- It should allow publishing the packages to a private or public PyPI server

+Please feel free to comment on this post if you have any suggestions on how to improve this approach.

 ## Prerequisites